RobotComponents/RobotComponents-Documentation/docs/Robot Components/Categories/Code Generation/Action Set Robot Tool.md

 ## **Output Parameters**

-**Overwrite Robot Tool (ORT):** Contains the instruction to change the robot tool to the defined robot tool as an Action for RAPID code generation.
+**Override Robot Tool (ORT):** Contains the instruction to change the robot tool to the defined robot tool as an Action for RAPID code generation.

+## **Menu Items**

+Through the right-click menu of the component additional options are availbale:

+**Documentation:** Opens the documentation page of this component.

 ## **Usage**